DaltonLee-tech/KQL-Alert-Creation/README.md

 ![image](https://github.com/user-attachments/assets/0e9042b4-a38d-40de-b1ad-281042773073)

-The first line in the query specifies what table the query pulls logs from.
+The 1st line in the query specifies what table the query pulls logs from.
 SecurityEvent is a type of log in Windows that pertains to security related events.
 These include:

 - Successful and failed logon attempts (Event ID 4624 for successful logon, Event ID 4625 for failed logon).
 - Logoff events (Event ID 4634).